Lucerne Travel Pass / Tell Pass: Is it worth it?

 The Central Switzerland Tell Pass is your key to hassle-free adventures in the Lake Lucerne region, giving you easy and affordable access to mountain viewpoints, hidden gems and charming towns alike.

-Whether you’re a keen hiker, a history buff or simply in search of the most Instagrammable spots in Switzerland, this Lucerne travel pass can streamline your trip and help you get the best bang for your buck.
+Whether you’re a keen hiker, a history buff or simply in search of the most Instagrammable spots in Switzerland, this travel pass can streamline your trip and help you get the best bang for your buck.

 Quick links for your Lucerne trip